Blog > Articles

 What is medical weight loss and who is it for?

 Medical weight loss refers to a weight loss program that is directed and guided by trained clinical professionals who work with the individual patient to understand and address the many factors that can cause weight gain.
 Medical weight loss options can include bariatric surgery as well as programs that may include prescription medication as part of a treatment plan (learn more about insurance coverage for different weight loss treatment plans).
 An effective medical weight loss program is one that provides support beyond a surgery or prescription including personalization, lifestyle counseling, and access to clinicians who are specially trained in weight loss.
-In order to achieve sustained weight loss with medical interventions, surgery or medication must be paired with lifestyle changes like healthy nutrition, increased physical activity, and mindset shifts.
+In order to achieve sustained weight loss with medical interventions, surgery or medication must be paired with lifestyle changes like healthy behavioral support, nutrition, and increased physical activity.
 Studies show that patients who embark on a weight loss journey as a part of a group or program are more successful.

 Medical weight loss can be a helpful tool for anyone who has not been able to achieve weight loss with diet and exercise changes alone.
 If you’ve been following a low calorie diet while increasing your physical activity for several months and are not seeing results, it may be time to consult a trained health professional who can help uncover the root causes preventing you from reaching your weight loss goals.
 There are many treatment options available including FDA-approved weight loss medications.
 To qualify for weight loss medication, a person must have a BMI of 30 or higher or 27 or higher along with weight related medical conditions like prediabetes, diabetes, high cholesterol or high blood pressure.